JanKalo/RelAlign/README.md

 This is our repository containing all tools and scripts used for:

-- Creating custom benchmarks
+- Creating input files from .nt files.
-- Training Knowledge Embeddings of benchmarks
+- Training knowledge embeddings using Tensorflow and OpenKE
-- Detecting synonymous relations with such embeddings
+- Detecting synonymous relations using the embeddings
-- Evaluating detected synonyms
+- Evaluating detected synonyms and creating plots

 ## Dependencies